getsentry/sentry-cocoa/develop-docs/README.md

 Date November 15, 2022
 Contributors: @kevinrenskers, @brustolin and @philipphofmann

-For the benefit of OOM crashes we write breadcrumbs to disk, see https://github.com/getsentry/sentry-cocoa/pull/2347.
-We have decided to do this in the main thread because we want to make sure we're not missing out of any breadcrumbs.
-It's especially the last breadcrumb(s) that are important to figure out what is causing an OOM.
-And since we're only appending to an open file stream, the overhead is extremely small.
+For the benefit of OOM crashes, we write breadcrumbs to disk; see https://github.com/getsentry/sentry-cocoa/pull/2347.
+We have decided to do this in the main thread to ensure we're not missing out on any breadcrumbs.
+It's mainly the last breadcrumb(s) that are important to figure out what is causing an OOM.
+And since we're only appending to an open file stream, the overhead is acceptable compared to the benefit of having accurate breadcrumbs.